Theatre Sound Design, Show Control & Virtual Sound System Software

 Your computer supplier will need to know that the recommended PC for these is:

-• Windows 2000, 2003 Server, 2005 Server, and XP Pro, in 32 or 64 bit form
+• Windows XP or better in 32 or 64 bit form

 • 100Mb/Sec ethernet port